 For more information on program requirements, please visit the First Generation Scholarship Program page.

 By providing select topics for exploration and creating an environment where students receive personal attention, the Honors Program helps participants expand their thinking and personal limits.
-Students admitted to the Honors Program receive a $12,000 scholarship over four years ($3,000/year).
+Students admitted to the Honors Program receive a $12,000 scholarship over four years ($3,000/year), in addition to any other merit-based or special scholarship awards they qualify for.
 The invitation to participate in the Honors Program is made after the student is admitted to Fisher.
 Students who qualify for Honors Program consideration are required to complete an Honors Program application.
-The Honors Program scholarship may not be combined with the Science Scholars stipend or the Service or First Generation Scholarships.
 For information and qualifications about the Honors Scholarship, please visit the Honors Program page.

 Science Scholars Program

 The Science Scholars Program at St. John Fisher College is designed for students who intend to major in Biology, Chemistry, Computer Science, Mathematics, or Physics.
-Science Scholars receive a $12,000 scholarship over four years ($3,000/year).
+Science Scholars receive a $12,000 scholarship over four years ($3,000/year), in addition to any other merit-based or special scholarship awards they qualify for.
 Students also receive a laptop to use throughout their four years at Fisher.
 The invitation to participate in the Science Scholars Program is made after the student is admitted to St. John Fisher College.
 Students who qualify for Science Scholars Program consideration are required to complete a separate application.
-The Science Scholarship may not be combined with the Honors Program stipend or the Service or First Generation Scholarships.
 For information and qualifications about the Science Scholarship, please visit the Science Scholars Program page.